kylestetz/CLNDR/README.md

 Changelog
 =========
+`v1.0.12 ~ 2013-10-22`: you can now make next and previous year buttons using the classes `clndr-next-year-button` and `clndr-previous-year-button`, or by specifying the options `targets.nextYearButton` and `targets.previousYearButton`. `doneRendering`'s `this` keyword is now set to the clndr instance.
+Added the `ready` callback, which is a good place to attach event handlers.
+Added `clickEvents.onYearChange`, which is fired whenever the year changed as a result of a click action (even if you just went to the next month and it happened to be December to January!).

 `v1.0.11 ~ 2013-10-19`: set the context in all click events so that `this` now refers to your clndr instance! `this` is also bound to the clndr instance in the `render` function.
 Added the class `past` to all days before today.

 `v1.0.10 ~ 2013-10-16`: fixed a nasty bug where events weren't getting passed into click handlers. this bug was introduced with `v1.0.8`!
 Please update.